jburz2001/jburz2001.github.io/_posts/2025-11-13-jax-for-physics-informed-source-separation.md

 As an analogy for blind source separation, imagine if I concocted a delicious smoothie and tasked you with reverse engineering the recipe!
 With training, you can become better at deconstructing the smoothie by incorporating knowledge of how smoothies are typically made, how Justin likes to make smoothies, which ingredients are reasonable for smoothies, etc. This accumulated knowledge of "smoothie deconstruction" can be thought of in a statistical sense as *a priori* information.
 One could take this analogy further by assuming that this *a priori* information represents a Bayesian prior that updates over time with each taste test!
 Training a machine learning model with this *a priori* information would be an instance of "smoothie--informed machine learning."

-Fortunately, unlike smoothies, many physical systems yield observed signals whose constituent mixed sources abide by known partial differential equations (PDEs), such as the linear advection equation.<d-footnote Please contact me if you know of a PDE for smoothies.> This information can be leveraged as *a priori* information, yielding physics--informed source separation algorithms with improved efficiency, accuracy, and mathematical well--posedness.
+Fortunately, unlike smoothies, many physical systems yield observed signals whose constituent mixed sources abide by known partial differential equations (PDEs), such as the linear advection equation.
+This information can be leveraged as *a priori* information, yielding physics--informed source separation algorithms with improved efficiency, accuracy, and mathematical well--posedness.

 This post elaborates on these points by explaining:

   - An example blind source separation (BSS) problem from physics
   - How to regularize the aforementioned BSS problem with physically meaningful loss terms that incorporate *a priori* information about the constituent source signals
   - The penalty method for converting numerical constrained optimization problems into unconstrained ones
+  - The method of multipliers for improving convergence of the penalty method
   - The Gauss--Newton algorithm and Levenberg--Marquardt algorithm for solving nonlinear least--squares problems
-  - Implementation in Python using Numpy, JAX, and JAXopt libraries for high--performance computing--based numerical simulation of PDEs and optimization.
+  - Implementation in Python using the NumPy, JAX, and JAXopt libraries for high--performance computing--based numerical simulation of PDEs and optimization.

 ## The Linear Advection PDE
 Physics is often expressed in the language of partial differential equations (PDEs).
 These equations leverage partial derivatives to model how multivariate dependent variables respond to changes in their independent variables, often space and time.
 For instance, the linear advection equation models how the value of an advected quantity changes according to the spatial gradient of that quantity and the underlying velocity field.
 The algebraic structure of this PDE and the spectral properties of the differential operators composing it conspire together to model translational motion called advection.

-This post demonstrates JAX for physics--informed source separation with simulated data from a 1--dimensional linear advection PDE.
+This post uses JAX for physics--informed source separation with simulated data from a 1--dimensional linear advection PDE.
 This equation is linear, ubiquitous, and well--suited to modeling the transport of localized signals that are easily distinguished by the naked eye but not necessarily to a *blind* source separation algorithm.
 Linearity of the advection equation is particularly helpful here since it allows us to easily model the (trivially) coupled evolution of multiple advecting signals by virtue of the principle of superposition:

 $$
 \begin{equation}